-Born 12 April 1921 in Prilisce Dolnje, Croatia, Nikola Zunic immigrated to Canada with his family in May of 1933.
-In Winnipeg, following graduation from St. John's Technical High School, Zunic attended the University of Manitoba, beginning his studies with the Faculty of Arts and Science Faculty in September 1939.
-These pursuits were temporarily abandoned In 1942 as Zunic joined the Royal Canadian Air Force’s Second World War effort; amongst other positions, he served as a navigator and flight officer with the 419th Squadron.
-Upon his return from the war, Zunic resumed studies at the University of Manitoba and graduated with a bachelor’s degree in architecture in May of 1950.
+Born April 12, 1921 in Prilisce Dolnje, Croatia, Nikola Zunic immigrated to Canada with his family in May 1933.
+In Winnipeg, following graduation from St. John's Technical High School, Zunic attended the University of Manitoba, beginning his studies with the Faculty of Arts and Science in September 1939.
+He temporarily abandoned his university education in 1942 and joined the Royal Canadian Air Force’s Second World War effort; amongst other positions, he served as a navigator and flight officer with the 419th Squadron.
+Upon his return from the war, Zunic resumed studies at the University of Manitoba and graduated with a Bachelor of Architecture in May 1950.

-In a later profile, Zunic reported that it was, in part, witnessing the destruction of the war that convinced him he wanted to build things.
-(Gloria Taylor, “Zunic a major player in design of south Winnipeg” Winnipeg Free Press Weekly, 7 October 1990)
+In a later profile, Zunic said that it was, in part, witnessing the destruction of the war that convinced him he wanted to build things.
+(Gloria Taylor, “Zunic a major player in design of south Winnipeg” Winnipeg Free Press Weekly, October 7, 1990)

-Beyond his architectural practice, Zunic served on the executive of both the Manitoba Association of that of the Royal Architectural Institute of Canada.
-He was involved, as well, with the Canadian Chamber of Commerce serving as an executive from 1957 and as a provincial representative, beginning in 1965.
-Furthermore, beginning in the 1960s Zunic was twice elected as a board member of the Central Mortgage and Housing Corporation, a prominent federal housing agency.
-In this capacity and elsewhere, he argued in favour of more creative design in regard new home construction and against the conservatism of zoning rules and mortgage funds.
+Beyond his architectural practice, Zunic served on the executive of the Manitoba Association of the Royal Architectural Institute of Canada.
+He served as an executive on the Canadian Chamber of Commerce from 1957, and as a provincial representative, beginning in 1965.
+Beginning in the 1960s, Zunic was twice elected as a board member of the Central Mortgage and Housing Corporation, a prominent federal housing agency.
+In this capacity and elsewhere, he argued in favour of more creative design for new home construction and against the conservatism of zoning rules and mortgage funds.